inveniosoftware/docs-invenio-rdm/docs/install/index.md

 invenio-cli, version 0.10.0
 ```

+!!! note "CLI version"
-*Note: The CLI is in pre 1.0 release.
+    The CLI is in pre 1.0 release.
 The last release's version is **0.10.0**.
 Your version may be different than the above.*